ageofzetta/nodejs-interview/NodeJS.md

 How do you deal with user authentication and sessions in a NodeJS app?

-Have you worked with microservices in NodeJS?
+Have you worked with microservices in a NodeJS app?

 If so ¿Which tools and methodologies did you use?

-Have you worked with websockets in NodeJS?
+Have you worked with websockets in a NodeJS app?

 If so ¿Which tools and methodologies did you use?